KhanShaheb34/Explore-PostgreSQL/README.md

 DELETE FROM tablename WHERE col_name='value';
 ```

-> Warning: `DELETE FROM tablename` will delete all of the records of from a table.
+> Warning: DELETE command without WHERE will delete entire table.

 ## UPDATE table